Primus Classic Trail Review

 Ease Of Use

-It's hard to find any quality piece of backpacking gear for $20, never mind something as important as a stove.
+It's hard to find any quality piece of backpacking gear for this price, never mind something as important as a stove.
 The low price and reasonable (if sometimes dated) performance of the Classic Trail make it an excellent value.
 It's so inexpensive it could be a good choice for a home emergency kit or a backup stove for car camping.

 While this stove isn't perfect, it cooks well, and the price is outstandingly cheap.
 If weight and fuel efficiency aren't big concerns for you, but cooking ability is, you may have just found your perfect stove.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More